arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 cat file.txt
 ```

 For larger files, the `less file.txt` command opens a scrollable viewer where you can navigate using arrow keys, search for text with `/`, and exit by pressing `q`.
-This provides much more control over how you read the file.
+It provides much more control over how you read the file.

 ```bash
 less file.txt